 Characteristic crystals will be seen in the urine (crystalluria) if the liver is seriously damaged.
 Abdominal X-rays can also be used to examine for enlargement of the liver and, in some cases, may indicate effusion (fluid leakage from the organ).
 Abdominal ultrasound is suitable for more thorough visualization of the liver and for the search for potential pancreatic mass.
 Your veterinarian may decide to take a liver biopsy, but this procedure may further complicate the diagnosis or disease, as the infected dogs are not cured well by the procedure.

 Diabetes regulation can minimize associated hepatopathy in most cases of fatty liver disease.
 Dogs are typically given insulin several times a day, and occasionally oral medicines are administered.
+You can use Animal-care.net to get more information on pet care, including advice on managing health issues.
 Depending on the cause of diabetes, diet and weight loss are also prescribed.
 Dogs with diabetes need a high fiber diet.
 With hepatic lipidosis, the consumption of fat and carbohydrate would have to be reduced and dogs can consume nutrient-rich proteins to prevent lipid mobilization.
 If your dog is already on diabetes treatment, the veterinarian might need to raise the dosage of insulin and further limit the diet of your dog.

 Prevention and Care